 Foods prepared with spices taste better when reheated because the flavours are released into the curry during cooking.
 It is often advised to cook the masala on a slow or medium flame because when the herbs are exposed to high heat, they burn and lose their flavour.

-Cooked potatoes, if left to cool at room temperature for a long time, can develop botulism caused by bacteria.
+Cooked potatoes, if left to cool at room temperature for an extended period, can develop botulism caused by bacteria.
 This is more likely to happen if the potatoes are wrapped tightly in foil.
 Reheating can kill some bacteria, but it's not hot enough to kill all of them.

 Mushrooms, if not stored properly, contain proteins that the overgrowth of enzymes and bacteria can damage.

-Cooked rice can be contaminated by a bacterium called Bacillus cereus when left outside the refrigerator for hours, but it can be made harmless by heating it.
+Cooked rice can be contaminated by a bacterium called Bacillus cereus when left at room temperature for hours, but it can be made harmless by reheating it.

 Even seafood kept at room temperature for a long time harbours bacteria, and reheating may not kill all of them.

-Reheating spinach in the microwave can change the chemical composition of the nitrates in spinach to nitramines.
+Reheating spinach in the microwave can convert its nitrates into nitramines.
 Nitrosamines affect the body's ability to carry oxygen.

 Properly stored chicken can last indefinitely, but it depends on many other factors.
-If you pick up white meat to prepare chicken dishes, a great way to extend the shelf life of the meat is to freeze it.
+If you pick up white meat to prepare chicken dishes, a great way to extend the meat's shelf life is to freeze it.
 The chicken pieces must be stored in a manner that does not compromise the flavour and texture.
-A vacuum sealer package should be used to prevent exposure to oxygen, which can cause dehydration.
+A vacuum sealer package should be used to prevent exposure to oxygen, which can cause the food to dry out.

-Freezer burns set in, in case of dehydration, which is recognised by the white discolouration on the edges of the frozen meat.
-Freezer burn can also make the texture grainy or dry, which lowers the flavour and freshness.
+Freezer burns set in due to dehydration, which is recognised by the white discolouration on the edges of the frozen meat.
+Freezer burn can also make the texture grainy or dry, reducing flavour and freshness.

-If you don't have a vacuum sealer, use a zip-top freezer bag, but make sure to let all the air out of the bag first.
-You can put the chicken in a Ziplock freezer bag, submerge the bag in water, press out the air right above the meat in the bag, seal it, and freeze to avoid dehydration and loss of flavour, and also prevent the chicken from absorbing freezer odours.
+If you don't have a vacuum sealer, use a zip-top freezer bag, but make sure to remove all the air from the bag first.
+You can put the chicken in a Ziplock freezer bag, submerge the bag in water, press out the air right above the meat, seal it, and freeze it to avoid dehydration and loss of flavour, and to prevent the chicken from absorbing freezer odours.

-Many foods can be reheated and eaten again, but reheating them multiple times in the microwave can put you at risk of food poisoning or other health issues.
+Many foods can be reheated and eaten again, but reheating them multiple times in the microwave can increase your risk of food poisoning or other health issues.

 You can reheat chicken multiple times as long as its internal temperature reaches 75°C/165°F each time.
-However, the flavour of the meat will degrade every time you reheat it.
+However, the meat's flavour will degrade each time you reheat it.
 The pieces become dry from overcooking, and the texture may also change.

 According to the FDA, heat is produced directly in the food.
-Microwaves have a hard time penetrating thick layers of food, which can result in uneven temperatures.
-So when thick pieces of chicken are cooked, the outer layers are heated and cooked first by microwaves, and the process of conduction of heat from the outer layers cooks the inner layers.
+Microwaves have a hard time penetrating deep into thick layers of food, which can result in uneven heating.
+So when thick pieces of chicken are cooked, the outer layers are heated and cooked first by microwaves, and the heat from the outer layers is conducted into the inner layers.

 If you're reheating chicken in the oven or on the stove, the best way is to cut it into small pieces and ensure the entire poultry piece is reheated evenly from direct heat.
-The second tip is to cover the food while reheating with a vented lid to let the steam escape.
-The moist heat ensures that the chicken is reheating at the same rate.
+The second tip is to cover the food while reheating with a vented lid, allowing the steam to escape.
+The moist heat ensures the chicken reheats at a consistent rate.

 Reheating the poultry on the stovetop with liquid in the container prevents it from drying out.
-You should ensure the food rests briefly and then check the internal temperature with a meat thermometer, which should read 165°f in multiple places.
+You should ensure the food rests briefly, then check the internal temperature with a meat thermometer; it should read 165°F in multiple places.

 Cooked meat should always be stored separately from raw meat.
 All cooked meat should be covered tightly when stored in the refrigerator.

-An air fryer restores crispiness, but it takes longer and requires special equipment to do so.
-The leftovers can be heated for a few minutes at 375°f until the chicken reaches a temperature of 165°f, which restores the crispness of the pieces.
+An air fryer restores crispiness, but it takes longer and requires specialised equipment.
+The leftovers can be heated for a few minutes at 375°F until the chicken reaches 165°F, restoring the crispness of the pieces.

-According to the USDA, cooked chicken should be used within three to four days if refrigerated at 40°f or below.
-Leading food providers must adhere to the rules for leftovers stored in the refrigerator.
-The smell and appearance of the chicken can also be used as backup indicators to assess the freshness of the food.
+According to the USDA, cooked chicken should be used within three to four days if refrigerated at 40°F or below.
+Leading food providers must follow the rules for storing leftovers in the refrigerator.
+The smell and appearance of the chicken can also be used as backup indicators to assess the food's freshness.

 So, can I reheat chicken curry?
 There are no right or wrong ways to reheat chicken.
 It depends on personal preference and the type of leftovers, but the method for reheating chicken has both pros and cons.